-Arizona Diamondbacks Foundation was established in 1997, before the Arizona Diamondbacks ever played a major league game.
-The Arizona Diamondbacks Foundation focuses on the three areas of need: homelessness, indigent healthcare and youth education programs of all types.
-To date, the Arizona Diamondbacks and the Arizona Diamondbacks Foundation have made charitable contributions totaling more than $37 million to non-profit organizations form across Arizona.
-Of the $37 million total, $26 million has been distributed through the Arizona Diamondbacks Foundation.
+The Arizona Diamondbacks Foundation was established in 1997 before the D-backs ever played a Major League game.
+The mission of the Arizona Diamondbacks Foundation is to support three main areas of need: homelessness, indigent healthcare and children's programs of all types, including education and youth baseball field development.
+In addition, the Foundation has created strategic programs that address the needs of our community including veterans, police, teachers, and firefighters - just to name a few.
+To date, the Arizona Diamondbacks and the Arizona Diamondbacks Foundation have made charitable contributions totaling more than $45 million to non-profit organizations form across Arizona.
+Of the $45 million total, $35 million has been distributed through the Arizona Diamondbacks Foundation.

-The Majority of funds are raised through events such as the annual Evening on the Diamond gala, 50/50 Raffle, D-backs Celebrity Golf Classic, D-backs Race Against Cancer, the D-backs License Plate program, Chase Field tours, Mystery Ball, On-line Auctions and major gifts from our players and partners in our community.
+The Majority of funds are raised through events and programs such as the annual Evening on the Diamond gala, 50/50 Raffle, D-backs Celebrity Golf Classic, D-backs Race Against Cancer, the D-backs License Plate program, Chase Field tours, Mystery Ball, D-backs Authentics, Online Auctions and major gifts from our players and partners in our community.

 The Arizona Diamondbacks Foundation began awarding Grand Slam Award grants in 2002 to make a larger impact on community organizations by providing a grant in the amount of $15,000-$100,000.
-Overall, 38 Grand Slam Awards totaling over $3.5 million have been distributed from 2002-13.
+Overall, 63 Grand Slam Awards totaling over $5.2 million have been distributed since 2002.

 Previous Grand Slam Awards recipients that were awarded $100,000 to improve youth programs included Junior Achievement of Arizona to prepare children to succeed in a global economy and to Great Hearts Academies' Teleos Prep Academy to be the first of its kind in the metro Phoenix area to deliver a top-tier, college prep education in a low-income community.
 The $100,000 grants have also assisted with indigent healthcare concerns in the Valley by providing Clinica Adelante a 39-foot mobile medical clinic to provide health-care services at 17 schools in 11 rural communities and establishing a D-backs Good DeedWorks program with SARRC to provide teens with autism disorders training, mentoring and volunteer experiences as a means of occupational therapy.
 Additional grants were awarded to homeless causes such as the Desert Mission Food Bank to provide a refrigerated truck to deliver food throughout the Valley and to the Society of St. Vincent de Paul's evening meal program.